importdata/kpop-analysis/README.md

 # Kpop-Analysis

 ## Overview
-- Created a web application that returns the predicted number of hours one listens to K-pop on a daily basis using FLASK (MAE ~ 1.2 hours).
+- Created a web application that returns the predicted number of hours one listens to K-pop on a daily basis using FLASK with MAE ~ 1.2 hours.
-- Engineered features from the text of each column.
+- Engineered variables/features from the text of each column.
-- Explored the data to analyze the relationships among the features (or variables).
+- Explored the data to analyze the relationships among the features (both continuous and categorical features).
 - Built five different regression models - linear, lasso, ridge, random forest, and XGBoost.
 - Optimized the random forest and the XGBoost model using GridsearchCV to find the optimal parameters.